 Search and extract in one API call

-Firecrawl combines search and extraction in one API call, eliminating the two-step workflow Exa requires.
+Firecrawl combines search and extraction in one API call, providing a unified workflow.

-With Exa, you search for pages, then make separate extraction calls consuming additional credits.
-Firecrawl finds the pages and extracts their full content immediately at one flat credit per page.
+With Exa, you search for pages, then make separate extraction calls.
+Firecrawl finds the pages and extracts their full content in a single call at one flat credit per page.

-This means fewer API calls, simpler code, and predictable costs.
-Plus, you get Firecrawl’s full extraction engine, not just snippets, so the returned data is already structured and LLM-ready without additional processing.
+This approach means fewer API calls, simpler code, and predictable costs.
+Firecrawl's extraction engine returns structured, LLM-ready data without additional processing.

-In open-source scrape-evals testing 13 web scraping engines on 1,000 real URLs, Firecrawl outperformed Exa on both coverage and quality:
+In open-source scrape-evals testing 13 web scraping engines on 1,000 real URLs, our testing showed the following results:

-The F1 score measures how much useful content you capture versus junk you include.
-Higher F1 means cleaner, more complete extraction.
-This is critical when feeding data into LLMs where every token counts and garbage content wastes context windows.
+The F1 score measures how much useful content you capture versus noise.
+Higher F1 generally means cleaner, more complete extraction, which can be valuable when feeding data into LLMs where context windows matter.

 Exa returns search snippets optimized for discovery.
 Firecrawl extracts complete, structured data from full pages.

-You describe what you need in plain English (like “get product name, price, stock status, and customer reviews”), and Firecrawl’s extraction engine pulls exactly that data.
-No CSS selectors, no XPath, no parsing logic.
+You describe what you need in plain English (like "get product name, price, stock status, and customer reviews"), and Firecrawl's extraction engine pulls exactly that data.
+No CSS selectors, no XPath, no parsing logic required.

 from firecrawl import FirecrawlApp